 If you will miss assigned work or deadlines, then please submit a MSAF.

-If you are absent for the class or tutorial, please email the TA or the instructor either before, or immediately after the absence, just to check in.
+If you are absent for the class or tutorial, please email Joseph Clinton (TA) clintj2@mcmaster.ca and Nancy Doubleday (Instructor) at doublen@mcmaster.ca either before, or immediately after the absence, just to check in.

 COMMUNICATION AND FEEDBACK